10 Tips to Make This the Best Summer Ever with Your Kids

 4. Help your kids develop a healthy relationship with time

-Help your kids develop a healthy relationship with time, one that includes the important life skill of being comfortable with their own company, without technology.
+...one that includes the important life skill of being comfortable with their own company, without technology.
 Time is, after all, what life is made of.
-To help kids learn to structure their time, set up a Boredom Buster Jar.
+To help kids learn to reclaim their time, set up a Boredom Buster Jar.
 For great ideas to put in the jar, and more on why it's good for kids to have a chance to be bored, click here.

 5. Encourage your child to try something new this summer.

 There's no time like the summer to dabble, experiment, and play with creativity.
 Maybe she wants to try painting, or self-defense classes, or horseback riding.
-Maybe he wants to write a short story or learn how to throw a frisbee.
+Maybe he wants to try writing a short story or learn how to throw a frisbee well.
 New activities encourage brain development and build your child's focus, frustration management and impulse control.
 For more on nurturing your child's creativity, click here.

 6. Strictly limit technology to certain times of the day.

-7. Institute daily reading time and biweekly library visits.
+7. Institute daily reading time and regular library visits.

 Books open the imagination, make time disappear, and give kids a wholesome alternative to screens.
 (Reading is also highly correlated with school achievement.)
-Read to your kids, and help them love books, and they'll beg to read on their own.
+Reading to your child develops a love of stories and books, which is what starts them wanting to read on their own.
 For more on helping your child learn to love reading, click here.
 For a starting list of great books to take to the library with your child, click here.

 8. Be aware that you'll need some transition time.

 If your child is starting a summer program or camp with new counselors and kids, you can expect some anxiety.
-Take time to play with them in advance to get them laughing about it and help them feel less nervous.
+Take time to play with your child in advance, because those belly laughs reduce anxiety and will help them feel less nervous that first day or so.
 And if your child is just home enjoying some down time, remember that sometimes when kids are released from structure, all those stressed feelings they've been carrying during the school year bubble up and they suddenly get a bit high-strung..
-So be aware that you might have a few grumpy days, plan on a few meltdowns, and make sure to build as much laughter as possible into your days.
+So be aware that you might have a few grumpy days, plan on a few meltdowns, and make sure to build as much roughhousing and laughter as possible into your days.

 9. Plan some fantastic family memories, even if you don’t have the money or time to head off on vacation.